BrooksDiwu/MoodPrediction/README.md

 After loading the dataset we explore the mood dataset where we find:
 ![a](/plots/common_positive.png)
-A couple of graphs outputting the most common negative/neutral/positive words in the dataset We fit a classifer on this data and get a confusion matrix that looks like this for the predictions:
+A couple of graphs outputting the most common negative/neutral/positive words in the dataset We fit a classifer on this data which gets an accuracy of 33%, recall of 16%, and precision of 27% as well as a confusion matrix that looks like this for the predictions:
 ![a](/plots/confusion_mtx.png)
 Obviously there is something wrong when some moods have a 0% chance of being predicted so we then find the counts of each mood in the dataset:
 ![a](/plots/countsOfMoods.png)